The Wild Places (Duncan Browne album): Critical reception

-In their 1979 review, Billboard magazine described the record as "sophisticated and sensitive," writing that Browne's percussion playing in addition to his guitar work adds a good balance.
+In their 1979 review, Billboard described the record as "sophisticated and sensitive," writing that Browne's percussion playing in addition to his guitar work adds a good balance.
 The review concludes: "Browne sings cosmopolitan songs of sex, love and sensations, not yet jaded but getting there."
 Nevertheless, The New Rolling Stone Album Guide critic Dave Marsh criticised the record and its successor, Streets of Fire (1979), dismissing them as "synthesizer pop that hardly lives up to the promise of the album titles."
 Marsh further wrote: "Fire and wild- ness, not to mention human passion, is just what this mechanical marvel [Browne] lacks."

 In a retrospective review, AllMusic critic Bruce Eder was positive in his assessment of the album, comparing it to "a lost Roxy Music album, or perhaps a lost Bryan Ferry record."
 Eder further stated that "the music has a sense of drama as well as beautiful melodies that were even better realized, with lush contributions on the synthesizer and related keyboards" and concluded: "Duncan Browne was at the top of his game, as both a singer and composer, working in an introspective, romantic vein."